damus-io/damus/README.md

   - Bold: 2 asterisk `**bold**`
   - Strikethrough: 2 tildes `~~strikethrough~~`
   - Code: 1 back-tick ``code``
+- If you start a post with #chat it will auto-open into the chat view

 #### 💬 Encrypted DMs (chat app, bottom navigation)
 - Tap the chat icon and you'll notice there's nothing to see at first.
 Go to a user profile and tap the 💬 chat icon next to the follow button to begin a DM

 #### 🔍 Global Feed (magnify glass, bottom navigation)
 - View the Global Feed from all the relays you've added in ⚙️ Settings.
-Currently you can only search hashtags and user names and pubkeys
+Currently, you can only search hashtags and user names and pubkeys

 #### 🔔 Notifications
 - All your notifications except 💬 DMs

 #### 👤 Change Your Profile (PFP) and Bio
-- Currently you can't change your pfp on the Damus app (coming soon!).
+- Currently, you can't change your pfp on the Damus app (coming soon!).
 Here's how to do it on other clients (do at your own risk)
-1. Get the [Alby](https://getalby.com/) (Chrome, Brave, Firefox) or [nos2x](https://chrome.google.com/webstore/detail/nos2x/kpgefcfmnafjgpblomihpgmejjdanjjp) browser extension (Chrome, Brave)
+1. Get the [Alby](https://getalby.com/) or [nos2x](https://chrome.google.com/webstore/detail/nos2x/kpgefcfmnafjgpblomihpgmejjdanjjp) browser extension (Chrome, Firefox, Brave)
 2. Go to https://damus.io/key to convert your nsec key (secret key in ⚙️ Settings) into a hex version
 	i.
-For Alby, right-click the extension, select Options and scroll to the Nostr section to enter your secret hex key ii.
-For nos2x, right-click the extension, select Options, then and add the relay `wss://relay.damus.io` and select both read and write, click Save, then enter your secret hex key and click save
+For Alby, right-click the extension, select Options, and scroll to the Nostr section to enter your secret hex key ii.
+For nos2x, right-click the extension, select Options, then add the relay `wss://relay.damus.io` and select both read and write, click Save, then enter your secret hex key and click save
 3. Visit https://metadata.nostr.com and your profile data should auto-populate from the extension.
 If not click the extension or refresh the page
 4. Add your image using a hosting site like imgbb.com

 #### ⚡️ Request Sats
-    (Sats or Satoshis are the smallest denomination of bitcoin)
+    (Sats are the smallest denomination of bitcoin)

 **Alby (browser extension)**
-- Get the [Alby](https://getalby.com/) browser extension and create your Alby address [yourname]@getalby.com or connect your existing Lightning wallet
+- Get the [Alby](https://getalby.com/) browser extension and create your Alby address [yourname]@getalby.com
-- Convert your Damus secret key from nsec to hex at https://damus.io/key then go to Settings in Alby and under the Nostr section at the bottom of the page add your private hex key.
-You can also generate new address in the extension
+- Convert your Damus secret key from nsec to hex at https://damus.io/key then go to Settings in Alby and under the Nostr section at the bottom of the page add your private hex key
 - Click the Alby extension > click Receive > enter the amount of Sats > click Get Invoice > click Copy > then paste into Damus
 - Note: On Damus Web it will appear as a string of characters but on Damus iOS it will appear as a clickable image

 **Zeus (mobile app)**
 - Download [Zeus](https://zeusln.app/) app (iOS, Google, APK)
-- Tap Get Started button > tap Connect a node > click on + sign (top right) > select Indhub > press Scan Lndhub QR > (from the Alby browser extension… click your account on the top left > click Manage Accounts > click 3-dot menu to right of your account and click Export Account to get a QR code then go back to Zeus app) > scan the QR Code and tap Save Node Config button
+- Tap Get Started button > tap Connect a node > click on + sign (top right) > select Indhub > press Scan Lndhub QR > (from the Alby browser extension… click your account on the top left > click Manage Accounts > click 3-dot menu to the right of your account and click Export Account to get a QR code then go back to Zeus app) > scan the QR Code and tap Save Node Config button
-- To create an invoice tap Lightning > tap Receive > type in amount > tap Create Invoice > tap Copy Invoice > paste into a new Damus note
+- To create an invoice tap Lightning > tap Receive > type in amount > tap Create Invoice > tap Copy Invoice > paste into a new Damus note (make sure to remove the word “lightning:” from the beginning)

+#### More Stuff
+- Icons by your username
+ - ←👤→ someone you follow follows that person
+ - 👤✔️ you follow them

 ## Contributing